magento/merchdocs/src/customers/account-dashboard-requisition-lists.md

 1. From the storefront, go to the catalog page that contains the product that is to be added to the requisition list.

-1. Hover over to product.
+1. Hover over the product.

 1. Click **Add to Requisition List** button and do one of the following: